kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 ## Overview:

 The release team leader role is responsible for coordinating release activities, assembling the release team, taking ultimate accountability for all release tasks to be completed on time, and ensuring a retrospective happens.
-The lead is also responsible for ensuring a successor is selected once the release is complete.
+The lead is also responsible for ensuring a successor is trained for future release cycles.

 ## Authority and Responsibility: